What are the Positive Health Effects of Cannabis? List of Cannabis Terpenes

-There are more than 20000 different terpenes and at least 100 terpenes have been identified in cannabis.
+There are more than 20,000 different terpenes, and at least 100 terpenes have been identified in cannabis.
 Terpenes give cannabis its characteristic scent.
-However, not all cannabis strains smell the same way nor have the same terpenes.
-That’s why the smell varies greatly from one strain to the other.
+However, not all cannabis strains smell the same way or have the same terpenes.
+That’s why the smell varies greatly from one strain to the next.

 The terpenes present in cannabis aren’t found exclusively in cannabis.
 For instance, myrcene, which is one of the most common cannabis terpenes, is also found in fruits such as mangoes, bays or hops.

-Some sources claim that cannabis terpenes can intensify the effects of cannabis or mild its effects.
-For instance, some strains can cause you a profound sleep while some others boost euphoria or have energizing properties on the consumer.
+Some sources claim that cannabis terpenes can intensify or milden the effects of cannabis.
+For instance, some strains can cause profound sleep, while others boost euphoria or have energizing properties for the consumer.

 Common Cannabis Terpenes

 As previously mentioned, myrcene is one of the most common terpenes found in cannabis.
 However, there are many other terpenes that are commonly found in cannabis.
-Below, a list of cannabis terpenes that are commonly found in most of cannabis strains:
+Below is a list of cannabis terpenes that are commonly found in most cannabis strains:

 As its name indicates, pinene is found in pine trees and other conifers such as juniper.
 There are two types of pinene terpenes: α-pinene and β-pinene.

-α-Pinene is found in coniferous trees and rosemary.
+α-Pineneis found in coniferous trees and rosemary.
 Apparently, α-pinene has anti-inflammatory properties and it is believed to be anti-microbial as well.
-Furthermore, some sources claim it helps to minimizes the common memory loss reported by many cannabis users.
+Furthermore, some sources claim it helps to minimize the common memory loss reported by many cannabis users.

 β-pinene is the other pinene terpene commonly found in cannabis.
 It has a woody smell and it’s present in other plants such as cumin, hops, cluster pine and clausena anisata.

-Caryophyllene is commonly found in black pepper and clove oil, oregano or lavender.
-Some sources claim it provides digestive protection, pain relief and also antibacterial properties.
+Caryophyllene is commonly found in black pepper, clove oil, oregano, or lavender.
+Some sources claim it provides digestive protection, pain relief, and antibacterial properties.

 Many plant species produce linalool.
-For instance, mint, citrus fruits, cinnamon, laurel and even birch trees produce linalool.
-It’s widely used in perfumes and soaps and it has been used as a method for pest control and some sources claim it is efficient as a mosquito repellent.
+For instance, mint, citrus fruits, cinnamon, laurel, and even birch trees produce linalool.
+It’s widely used in perfumes and soaps, and it has been used as a method for pest control; some sources claim it is efficient as a mosquito repellent.

-Lavender also produces linalool it might have potential relaxation and anti-anxiety properties.
+Lavender also produces linalool, which might have potential relaxation and anti-anxiety properties.

 Limonene is one of the most common terpenes present in cannabis.
-It is found in citruses fruits.
-According to webmd, “limonene may block cancer-forming chemicals and kill cancer cells”.
+It is found in citrus fruits.
+According to webmd, “limonene may block cancer-forming chemicals and kill cancer cells.”
 Limonene gives cannabis a characteristic citrus smell.

 Terpenes and Health Effects

-We have previously mentioned that terpenes were mainly used in aromatherapy.
-Nonetheless, recent studies have found out that terpenes have positive health effects on us.
-Particularly, terpenes have been found to be useful for their anti-inflammatory properties.
+We have previously mentioned that terpenes are mainly used in aromatherapy.
+Nonetheless, recent studies have found that terpenes have positive health effects on us.
+In particular, terpenes have been found to be useful for their anti-inflammatory properties.
 Terpenes have been found to reduce lung inflammation and also neuroinflammation.

 In addition, terpenes have been researched for their potential antitumorigenic properties.
 For instance, limonene has been found to reduce the proliferation of human gastric cancer cells.
 Moreover, α-Pinene has been researched for its anti-metastatic properties in melanomas.